"We concentrated our meagre resources on the largest boat, the JAMES CAIRD, so named by SHACKLETON."

 Rowing Positions & Oars

 The James Caird was equipped with 4 oars – approximately 14 ft long (2½ times the boat beam) hand made from a single length of Spruce.
 The rowing positions of the James Caird are one of the great unknowns of Shackleton's boat.
 At Peggotty Camp, it is recorded that Shackleton ordered the topsides of the Caird to be removed as a source of wood and burnt.
 Sadly, this also means that all evidence of the rowlock positions were lost; only one rowing position survives (port, forward position).
 Neither Shackleton nor Worsley accurately record the rowing technique or the positions, therefore from a practical seaman's point of view, four functional rowlocks would have been necessary for the voyage.
-Rowlocks are essential when planning surf landings on rocky shores, specially the lee-shores of South Georgia.
+Rowlocks are essential when planning surf landings on rocky shores, specially the dumping surf shorelines of South Georgia.

 Steering Yoke & Rudder